hskang9/Googlenet/README.md

 - [ ] Test the model's performance
 - [ ] Implement it on Tensorflow
 - [ ] Visualize the test result

+## Contribution
+---

+Contributions are welcome!
+Just fork the repository and make PRs!